My name is Kay Roach and I am a qualified Accredited counsellor based in Banbury.

 I qualified as a counsellor in 2009 and began working for a Counselling Agency where I worked with people on both a short and long term basis, supporting them with a range of issues and needs.

-Through volunteering at my local hospice and the work I have done with Cruse Bereavement Care and The Foundation for Infant Loss, I have gained many years of experience in supporting bereaved people through that very challenging time in their lives.
+Through volunteering at my local hospice and the work I have done with Cruse Bereavement Care and The Foundation for Infant Loss, I have gained many years of experience in supporting people through this very challenging and all consuming time in life.

 I now have my own private practice where I offer counselling to adults and young people on a one to one basis across areas such as anxiety, depression, divorce, bereavement, anger, abuse and relationship issues.